Weight loss for quilters (or anyone really) can be tough – which is where the idea for this weight loss quilt has come from.

-The background colour for my daily quilt blocks will be an indicator of whether or not I ate healthy that day.
+The background color for my daily quilt blocks will be an indicator of whether or not I ate healthy that day.

-I’ll be using scraps and remnants to make my quilt so regardless of the colours I name below they will not all be one uniform fabric but rather a variety of fabrics from that colour family.
+I’ll be using scraps and remnants to make my quilt so regardless of the colors I name below they will not all be one uniform fabric but rather a variety of fabrics from that color family.

 Healthy Eating Day = Low Volume Background Square